Who We Are

 SEES includes engineers and contractors who have been involved with design and construction of SSIP structures for years.
 The following are the officers and consultants for the company:

 Bruce Goddard, P.E., President: Bruce has more than 45 years of design and construction experience and is a registered professional engineer in four states.
-He has been working in Haiti for more than 17 years and has completed four projects with Engineers Without Borders in Haiti.
+He has been working in Haiti and the Caribbean for more than 20 years and has completed four projects with Engineers Without Borders in Haiti.
 Bruce is also President of the 501(c)(3), Health and Education Relief Organization (HERO).
 HERO has built schools, orphanages, medical clinics and water systems with Engineers Without Borders in Haiti since its founding in 2003.
 Bruce has a degree in Civil Engineering from the University of Florida.

 Carl Hebinck, Vice President: Carl has more than 43 years of construction experience and holds US patents on insulated forms for building systems.